aloistr/swisseph/readme.md

 https://www.dropbox.com/scl/fo/55glioodohj6s3nnusc98/h?rlkey=31ukvztsg0g6jhklbr8ih1tce&dl=0

-The ast* folders are organized in subfolders like ast_0_99 in groups of 100 each.
+The ast* folders are organized in folders like ast_0_99 in groups of 100 each.
 Dropbox is a bit slow with large numbers of folders which each contain 1000 files.
 It handles 100 such folders better then 620.

 The total volume was 29 Gb in September 2023.